 - Learn how virtual reality, human factors, emerging technology, engineering, and mathematics have applications in the real world

 - Build working prototypes of digital circuits and gain confidence in your ability to participate in STEM activities

 - Collaborate, solve problems as a member of a team, and practice your presentation skills

 Teachers interested in participating in this program can apply to become a resource teacher.
-You will be asked to work collaboratively with ARL scientists and engineers to provide instruction, supervise, and engage students in age and grade-level appropriate, hands‐on lab experiments and activities, based on current CCDC-ARL West research initiatives.
+You will be asked to work collaboratively with DEVCOM ARL scientists and engineers to provide instruction, supervise, and engage students in age and grade-level appropriate, hands‐on lab experiments and activities, based on current DEVCOM ARL West research initiatives.
 B.A required, experience in STEM or STEM education preferred.

 About Near Peer Mentors

 High-school- and college-aged students interested in participating in this program can apply to become Near-Peer Mentors.
-GEMS relies on Near-Peer Mentors to work alongside teachers and Army research scientists to provide inquiry-based, hands-on lab experiments and activities.
-GEMS Near-Peer Mentors receive a stipend based on experience and education level.
+GEMS relies on Near-Peer Mentors (NPMs) to work alongside teachers and U.S. Army research scientists to provide inquiry-based, hands-on lab experiments and activities.
+GEMS NPMs will also be asked to help students access online resources that will be used by the students throughout GEMS, as well as helping to troubleshoot connectivity and other technological issues.
+GEMS NPMs receive a stipend based on experience and education level.
 Students must be at least 16 years old to apply.

 January 31, 2022

 Interviews for Research Teachers and Near-Peer Mentors